michaelkryukov/sanic-restful-resources/README.md

   ```

 - `validate(**models)` - decorator for methods, that will validate
-  incoming data with provided models.
-Successfully validated and
+  incoming data with provided models from Schematics library.
+Successfully
-  parsed models will be passed as keyword arguments to the handler
+  validated and parsed models will be passed as keyword arguments to
-  method.
-If any model fails to validate - handler will not be called.
+  the handler method.
+If any model fails to validate - handler will
+  not be called.

 - `error(description=None, details=None, status=400, **kwargs` - method
   for returning errors from handlers.